Chromoprotein/ai-project/README.md

 # ai-project

 A simple user interface for the OpenAI API.
 It's still at the beginner stage.
-It has chat context and a silly system prompt.
+It has chat context, a system prompt, and a tool.

 ## To do

-- style the page

-    * automatically scroll down a little when new message appears

 - add image generation